The Distiller's Year

 I've also never heard of fermenting straw itself to make sake.
 It seems to be difficult to make sake from straw, because it might be turned into compost or natto.
 I checked out the "Book Breakfast Book," which lists all kinds of uses for each material, but for straw, it only lists "ashes" and "soot.

 This may be a clue to the facilities they had, called wood dry storage.
 Wood dry storage is the process of steaming wood in a brick or iron kiln with no air.
 By heating the wood without oxygen, the wood is broken down into individual pieces and liquid without burning, and charcoal, wood vinegar solution, and wood tar can be extracted.
 When the wood vinegar solution is distilled, methanol is produced.
-In other words, we can imagine that straw wine was made by dry distilling straw to produce methanol, which was then drunk as alcohol.
+In other words, we can imagine that straw wine was made by dry distilling straw to produce methanol, which was then drunk as drunk alcohol.

 There is also this sentence to describe it.